Definition:

 Mean Repair Time (MRT) is the average time required to repair and restore a system to operational condition after a failure is detected.
 It does not include time to detect.
 Only time plan the repair, execute the repair, and restore.

-MRT impact PFDavg calculations in the event of a proof testing in the following scenario: SIF is put in bypass (or of-line), a defect is found, the defect is repaired while in bypass.
+MRT impact PFDavg calculations in the event that proof testing is done in bypass.
+The logic is… a SIF is put in bypass (meaning the process is still running without protection), a defect is found, the defect is repaired while in bypass, and the item is restored.

 Key Points: